-Is a heavier jacket
+Is a heavier option

 The Jack Wolfskin Iceland is the last entry on our list that almost earned the overall winner spot, this time due to a focus on protecting you from all of the elements.
-Specifically, this 3-in-1 jacket ties for the top spot on our list with an impressive 10000 mm hydrostatic waterproof rating.
+Specifically, this waterproof 3-in-1 jacket ties for the top spot on our list with an impressive 10000 mm hydrostatic waterproof rating.

 The Jack Wolfskin Iceland further complements this impressive waterproofing with a 6000 mm breathability rating that is good for second place.
-Keep in mind that this jacket still provides excellent insulation thanks to a 200 g soft Nanuk fleece inner jacket and three separate linings, leading the company to refer to it as a 5-layer jacket.
+Keep in mind that this model still provides excellent insulation thanks to a 200 g soft Nanuk fleece jacket and three separate linings, leading the company to refer to it as a 5-layer jacket.

 Shell made of Texapore TASLAN

-Has a 200g Nanuk fleece inner jacket
+Has a 200g Nanuk fleece liner jacket